RealityProgrammer/RPUnity-Toolkit/README.md

 # RPUnity-Toolkit
 A collection of scripts, editor scripts, utilities to improve Unity workflow and somewhat patch Unity's mistakes.
-Feel free to modify contents for your usage.
+Feel free to modify the contents for your usage.

 # Requirements
 1. Unity Editor version (at least): 2020.3.1f16.